koeties/Getting-And-Cleaning-Data/project/Codebook.md

 The resulting data set, which forms the basis for our course work, can be downloaded here:  https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip.
 The data set contains training data (in the "train" sub-directory) and test data (in the "test" sub-directory).

-The R analysis performs the following transformations on the original data
+The R analysis performs the following transformations on the original data:
 1. The "X", "Y", and "Subject" data from the train and test data sets are each combined:
   * completeData <- concat data from x_train.txt and x_test.txt
   * completeLabel <- concat data from y_train.txt and y_test.txt